STEVE INSKEEP, Host:

 SYDELL: The city drew illustrious performers such as Italian tenor Enrico Caruso and the doyenne Sarah Bernhardt and like Paris, the San Francisco of 1906 had its painters and writers.

-Mr. MARVIN NATHAN (Professor of Humanities, San Francisco State University): (Reading) In a city of restaurants, Fulda's(ph) restaurant was unique.
+MARVIN NATHAN: (Reading) In a city of restaurants, Fulda's(ph) restaurant was unique.

 SYDELL: That's San Francisco State humanities professor Marvin Nathan.
 He's reading from The Heart Line, a novel by Gelett Burgess about the scene of bohemian artists who hung out in the North Beach neighborhood at a restaurant called Coppa's, named Fulda's in the novel.